sdairs/bluebird/README.md

 ```

 Note: you need to do this inside the `cli` dir if you don't have `ts-node` installed globally.
 If you see a module not found error for `ts-node`, this is why.

-### Adding the destination to the CLI start command

-Add the new destination to the `start` command in `src/commands/start/index.js`.

-1. Add example usage in the examples array
-2. Add your destination to the `args` object
-3. Add any flags to the `flags` object
-4. Add your destination to the destination switch in `run()`

 ## Contributing